ARLBZL/Python-Tom-Turtle/README.md

 # Python-Tom-Turtle
-Collection of Python Turtle Patterns
+This is a collection of Python Turtle Patterns I made by myself